Adityab1179/Uber-Clone/FrontEnd/README.md

 The application uses react-router-dom to handle navigation.
 The App.jsx file sets up the router with a primary layout component (AppLayout) and defines nested routes for various views such as home, login, and registration.

 2. Component Structure:
-Individual components such as UserLogin and CaptainLogin are responsible for rendering specific portions of the UI and handling user interactions through forms.
+Individual components such as UserLogin and CaptainLogin etc are responsible for rendering specific portions of the UI and handling user interactions through forms.
 Each component fetches the necessary data from the backend endpoints.

 3. Styling with Tailwind CSS:
 Tailwind CSS is used extensively across the project to quickly style components using utility-first classes.
 This approach makes it easier to implement responsive design and maintain a consistent look throughout the app.